LBCrion/sfwbar/doc/sfwbar.rst

   sorted, user can sort them manually via drag-and-drop mechanism.
   Items are sorted by default, set this to false to enable drag-and-drop.

+sort_reverse = [true|false]
+  if set to true, taskbar items are sorted in reverse order.

 rows = <number>
   a number of rows in a taskbar.